smcl/xsms/README.md

 * clean-up the UI, make it match the xmonad style I have and give inbox a scrollbar
 * refresh the outbox when you have sent a message
 * fill out the (TODO) sections below
+* reply, mark as [un]read, delete/archive functionality
+* window should be fixed-height and have a scrollbar

 ## Install